Institutional Review Board (IRB) on the Protection of Human Subjects in Research Policy & Procedural Manual

 - Whether the research project involve novel interventions.

 Approval: Approval signifies that the IRB determined that the protocol as submitted met all the requirements for approval listed above in section 1.2 Determinations Required for Approval.
-Research approved by the IRB may (in rare instances) be subsequently disallowed by institutional officials if it is deemed incongruent with the mission or values of the institution.
+A Record of Review Research approved by the IRB may (in rare instances) be subsequently disallowed by institutional officials if it is deemed incongruent with the mission or values of the institution.

 Conditional Approval Pending Verification(s): The IRB may approve research with conditions if, given the scope and nature of the conditions, the IRB is able, based on the assumption that the conditions are satisfied, to make all of the Determinations Required for Approval (section 1.2).
-When conditional approval is granted, the minutes should specify the individual charged with reviewing additional information/materials submitted by the investigator to confirm that all conditions have indeed been met (this may be the IRB Chairperson or his/her designee).
-The date that such confirmation is made by the IRB Chairperson/designee becomes the effective approval date for the protocol.
+When conditional approval is granted, the minutes should specify the individual charged with reviewing additional information/materials submitted by the investigator to confirm that all conditions have indeed been met.
+This may be the IRB Chairperson or his/her designee or a designee from the Office of Sponsored Projects and Research (for minor administrative changes).
 No research may commence prior to this confirmation that all conditions have been met.
 If the IRB Chairperson/designee is not able to confirm that the conditions have been met, then the approval does not go into effect.

 The IRB may require the following as conditions of approval of research:

 Confirmation of specific assumptions or understandings on the part of the IRB regarding how the research will be conducted (e.g., confirmation that the research excludes children);

 Submission of additional documentation (e.g., certificate of ethics training);